oyvindhermansen/react-toggler/README.md

 }
 ```

-> The component also has a `defaultOpen` prop if you want to control the initial state of the toggler# react-toggler
+> The component also has a `defaultOpen` prop if you want to control the initial state of the toggler